-Another ship doomed to sicken its own crew was the USS Franklin, named after Benjamin Franklin.
-It was commissioned in 1944, serving the US Navy for 3 years, when it was decommissioned in 1947.
-This Essex-class aircraft carrier with hull number CV-13 was built in Newport News, Virginia and carried almost 100 aircraft and a complement of 2,600 men.
-The battles during the World War II in the Pacific Ocean brought it four battle stars.
-Because the ship was built between 1930 and 1970, many of its components were poisoned with asbestos.
-Veterans who completed their service on this ship were contaminated because of the poor ventilation in the engine and boilers rooms.
-Here, the components that contained asbestos released the poison in the air and so, the crew inhaled it into their lungs.
-The disease caused by this substance is named mesothelioma and is lethal if it is not discovered on time.
-Because the companies who provided these elements knew about this risk but remained silent, veterans are allowed and have the right to sue them.
+Another ship doomed to sicken its own crew was the USS Franklin (CV/CVA/CVS-13, AVT-8), named after Benjamin Franklin.
+It was commissioned in 1944, serving the U.S. Navy for 3 years, when it was decommissioned in 1947.
+This Essex-class aircraft carrier with hull number CV-13 was built in Newport News, Virginia, and carried almost 100 aircraft and a complement of 2,600 men.
+The battles during World War II in the Pacific Ocean brought it four battle stars.